gokhanceyhan/gMOCO/README.md

 # vMOCO
-A visualization tool for the nondominated frontiers of multi-objective integer programming problems.
+A visualization tool for the nondominated points of multi-objective integer programming problems.
 The underlying motivation behind this application is to provide a ready-to-use visualization tools for the ones working on multi-criteria decision making problems.

 ## Getting Started